 Similarly, the screen sampler mode allows you to set each lighting zone to respond to specific areas of your gaming monitor.
 Meaning the colours of the speakers change depending on what's on the screen.
-This causes the lights to adjust as you move about in-game and colours to change with gaming environment - throwing you deep into the gaming world.

 As well as offering immersive lighting options, these speakers are also surprisingly capable.
 They include two tiny satellite speakers and a large subwoofer that deliver some serious punch.